Last Word Cocktail

 • Green Chartreuse: this herbal liqueur, crafted by Carthusian monks since the 18th century, imparts a vibrant green color and a unique blend of botanicals.
 Its complex flavors, ranging from herbal and floral to slightly spicy, give the Last Word its distinct character.

-• Fresh lime juice: the lime juice provides a refreshing citrusy tang that brightens the cocktail and enhances the flavors.
-It adds a necessary touch of acidity to really round out the drink.
+• Fresh lime juice: the lime juice provides a refreshing citrusy tang that enhances the other flavors.
+It adds a necessary touch of acidity to round out the drink.

 How to Make a Last Word